SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 When you install and import the components into your app, the components will have a default theme that matches this Fanny Pack UI docs site.
 (NOTE: The fonts that are used in this site will not be included in your app because you have to [install your own fonts](#install-fonts).)
 The CSS theme is created with native CSS variables, which allows a lot of flexibility in how you can enable the CSS theme for your components, but this is my preferred way:

 1. Create the following two files: `/src/assets/styles/theme.css` and `/src/assets/styles/main.css`
-2. Copy all the code from the `fpui-theme.css` file in your `node_modules/@fanny-pack-ui/svelte-kit/` directory (note the `.css` file extension) and paste that code into your newly created `theme.css` file.
+2. Open your `node_modules/@fanny-pack-ui/svelte-kit/` directory and copy all the code from the `fpui-theme.css` file (note the `.css` file extension) and paste that code into your newly created `theme.css` file.
-3. Inside your `theme.css` file, delete the variables in the `Color Palette` object and insert your own color variables.
+3. Inside your `theme.css` file, delete the variables in the `Color Palette` block and insert your own color variables.
-4. Change any of the other variables *values* in your `theme.css` file to create the theme that you want for your app.
-(See the comments throughout the `fpui-theme.css` file for instructions and details.)
+4. Change any of the other variable *values* in your `theme.css` file to create the theme that you want for your app.
+(See the comments throughout your `theme.css` file for instructions and details.)
-5. Then open your `/src/assets/styles/main.css` file and import all of your CSS files from your `/src/assets/styles` folder.
-That might look something like this:
+5. Open your `/src/assets/styles/main.css` file and import all of your CSS files from your `/src/assets/styles` folder.
+Those imports might look something like this:

 ```css
 @import "normalize.css";